AkiraBrand/AkiraBrand.github.io/index.md

 - [Build Your Own Cloud Gaming PC using AWS EC2 services, Bend JavaScript](https://medium.com/@akirabrand/build-a-gaming-pc-w-aws-5e68e7cd207c)

-I love teaching, and I'd love to teach your community something new! for workshops/lightning talks/presentations, send me an e-mail at akira.brand@yahoo.com, and we'll work out the details!
+I love teaching, and I'd love to teach your community something new!
+HMU at akira.brand@yahoo.com and I'd love to come teach you or your people something fun!

 ### Stuff I've written